Bus-Army-Dude/officalbusarmydude/CODE_OF_CONDUCT.md

 ## 1. **Our Pledge**

-We, as users and contributors of **Bus Army Dude's Link In Bio**, are committed to creating an inclusive and respectful environment for everyone.
+We, as users and contributors of **Caleb's Link In Bio**, are committed to creating an inclusive and respectful environment for everyone.
 Our goal is to maintain a space free of harassment and discrimination, regardless of:

 - Age
 - Body size